jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-20/chapter-23.md

-+++
+---
+heading: "Chapters 23"
-title= "To what Nations Commerce is prejudicial" heading= "Chapters 23 " date= 2015-09-24 image= "/covers/spirit.jpg" description= "The Spirit of the Laws Volume 1" linkb= "/research/montesquieu/spirit-of-the-laws/book-20/chapter-19" linkbtext= "Chapter 19" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-1" linkftext= "Chapter 1"
+title: "To what Nations Commerce is prejudicial"
-+++
+weight: 12
+description: "Riches consist either in lands, or in moveable effects"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

-## Chapter 23= To what Nations Commerce is prejudicial
+## Chapter 23: To what Nations Commerce is prejudicial

 Riches consist either in lands, or in moveable effects.